-Students in Years 7 to 12 in 2024 are encouraged to bring their own device.
-If your student intends to bring their own device, they must complete the Student Agreement and return it to the Technology Support Officer near the Library before attempting to connect to the DoE wireless.
-The Student Responsibility and Requirements section of the Student Agreement is to be retained for reference.
+Students in Years 7 to 12 in 2025 are encouraged to bring their own device.
+If your student intends to bring their own device, they must read the Student Agreement to be provided in this document.
+By reading and/or bringing a device to school a student has agreed to the terms outlined in the student agreement.